Patrick J. Bumatay: Court of appeals

 On October 10, 2018, President Donald Trump announced his intent to nominate Bumatay to serve as a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit.
-Both U.S. Senators from California, Dianne Feinstein and Kamala Harris, announced their opposition to his nomination, saying they had not included Bumatay's name among those they recommended for the 9th Circuit.
+Both Senators from California, Dianne Feinstein and Kamala Harris, announced their opposition to his nomination, saying they had not included Bumatay's name among those they recommended for the Ninth Circuit.
 On November 13, 2018, his nomination was sent to the Senate.
 President Trump nominated Bumatay to the seat vacated by Judge Alex Kozinski, who retired on December 18, 2017.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

-On September 20, 2019, President Donald Trump announced his intent once again to nominate Bumatay to serve as a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit.
+On September 20, 2019, President Trump announced his intent to again nominate Bumatay.
 On October 15, 2019, his nomination was sent to the Senate.
-President Trump nominated Bumatay to the seat being vacated by Judge Carlos Bea, who previously announced his intention to assume senior status on a date to be determined.
+Bumatay was nominated to the seat being vacated by Judge Carlos Bea, who previously announced his intention to assume senior status upon confirmation of a successor.
 On October 30, 2019, a hearing on Bumatay's nomination was held before the Senate Judiciary Committee.
 On November 21, 2019, his nomination was reported out of committee by a 12–10 vote.
 On December 9, 2019, the Senate invoked cloture by a 47–41 vote.
-On December 10, 2019, the Senate confirmed his nomination by a 53–40 vote.
+On December 10, 2019, his nomination was confirmed by a 53–40 vote.
 He received his judicial commission on December 12, 2019.
-Bumatay is the first Filipino American to serve as an Article III federal appellate judge and the first openly gay judge on the 9th Circuit.
+Bumatay is the first Filipino American to serve as an Article III federal appellate judge and the first openly gay judge on the Ninth Circuit.

 Notable cases

 In February 2020, Bumatay dissented from a denial of rehearing en banc in which a three-judge panel ruled that the denial of sex-reassignment surgery to an Idaho prisoner violated the Eighth Amendment.
 In his dissent, Bumatay argued that "the panel's decision elevates innovative and evolving medical standards to be the constitutional threshold for prison medical care.
 In doing so, the panel minimizes the standard for establishing a violation of the Eighth Amendment."
+Bumatay's dissent in this case later inspired a silent walkout by the queer and trans law student group while delivering a Constitution Day lecture at Stanford Law School in 2021.

+In September 2020, Bumatay dissented from a denial of rehearing en banc where a three-judge panel upheld the federal firearm ban statute for persons committed to a mental institution.
+Bumatay argued the panel ignored the "history and tradition" of the Second Amendment and improperly applied an intermediate scrutiny standard as standard of review.

+In October 2020, Bumatay wrote for the unanimous panel when it found that an injunction to meet emission standard deadlines under the Clean Air Act could not be enforced against the United States Environmental Protection Agency after the EPA itself set new deadlines.